reverbrain/historydb/README.md

 	CreateProvider() - creates instance of IProvider.
 The instance is used to manipulate the library.

 	IProvider::Connect() - connects to elliptics.
-It creates only node and do not starts session.
+It creates only node and do not starts any session.

 	IProvider::Disconnect() - disconnects from elliptics.
 Kills node created in IProvider::Connect().

+	IProvider::SetSessionParameters() - sets parameters for all sessions.
+It includes vector of elliptics groups in which History DB will store data.

-	IProvider::AddActivity() - add activity record to user's and activity's statistics.
+	IProvider::AddUserActivity() - add record to user logs and increased activity statistics for this user.

-	IProvider::GetActivities() - reads and returns all activities which is made by the user in specified time period.
+	IProvider::RepartitionActivity() - number of methods which repartitions activity statistics tree with new parts.

-	IProvider::ForEachActiveUser() - Iterates by active user for certain day and call for each such user callback functor.
+	IProvider::ForUserLogs() - Iterates by user logs for certain user in specified time period and calls for each record callback functior.

-	IProvider::ForEachUserActivities() - Iterates by activities for certain user in specified time period and call for each activity callback functor.
+	IProvider::ForActiveUser() - Iterates by activity statistics for certain day and calls for each user callback functor.

+Elliptics backend.

+At the elliptics backend all data is stored in files.
+Each file has unique string id.
+User logs and activity statistics have daily structure.
+User logs has id: user_name + timestamp where timestamp is twenty character number.
+Activity statistics has id: timestamp + number_from_0_to_X where timestamp is twenty character number and number - is a random number from 0 to X. Activity statistics file can has custom key which sets by using special functions.
+Record in user's logs file is timestamp + size_of_custom_data + custom_data.
+Each activity statistics file contain key-value tree with key <-> user name and value <-> the user activity statistic.

 TODO: